daskol/typst-templates/tmlr/main.typ

 right aligned.
 The lead author's name is to be listed first, and the co-authors' names are set to follow vertically.

-Please pay special attention to the instructions in section @others regarding figures, tables, acknowledgments, and references.
+Please pay special attention to the instructions in section #ref(<others>,
+supplement: none) regarding figures, tables, acknowledgments, and references.

 = Headings: first level <headings>